 Which antidepressants increase the risk of dementia

 The link between antidepressants and the risk of dementia is a topic of ongoing debate in the medical community.
 The choice to use antidepressants should be made carefully, looking at the potential benefits against its possible risks.
 For example, drugs like tricyclic antidepressants and benzodiazepines, which are widely used nowadays, have been associated with memory problems.
-Some Anticholinergic Antidepressants are also considered drugs that may cause memory loss.
+Some Anticholinergic Antidepressants are also considered memory loss drugs.
+So use drugs that are prescribed or which are FDA-approved, having gone through clinical trials already.

 How many 50mg tramadol can I take at once